pingan8787/image2prompt/README.md

 2. Install the extension

-After downloading the project, open the Chrome Extensions page: `chrome://extensions/` enable **Developer mode**, then drag the entire project folder into the page.
+After downloading the project, open the Chrome/Edge Extensions page: `chrome://extensions/` / `edge://extensions/` enable **Developer mode**, then drag the entire project folder into the page.

 Alternatively, click Load unpacked, then select the project folder.